cmidgley/iohook/README.md

 To build a release:
 * `npm install mkdirp archiver cmake-js`
+* For Node 8:
+   - `node build.js --no-upload --runtime node --version 8.17.0 --abi 57`
+   - Resulting build will be in prebuilds folder, such as `./prebuilds/iohook-v0.6.5-node-v72-linux-arm.tar.gz`
+* For Node 10:
+   - `node build.js --no-upload --runtime node --version 10.20.2 --abi 64`
+   - Resulting build will be in prebuilds folder, such as `./prebuilds/iohook-v0.6.5-node-v64-linux-arm.tar.gz`
 * For Node 12:
    - `node build.js --no-upload --runtime node --version 12.16.2 --abi 72`
    - Resulting build will be in prebuilds folder, such as `./prebuilds/iohook-v0.6.5-node-v72-linux-arm.tar.gz`